 Masturbate to arousal and drape a dry hand towel over your erection.
 With the towel in place, do penis push-ups by flexing your PC muscle and lifting the towel.

 To increase the difficulty of this exercise, use a wet hand towel once you have mastered the dry hand towel push up.
 After that, you can upgrade to a small dry beach towel.
-These exercises are not for the faint of heart, but I promise, even doing five minutes a day a few times per week will make a noticeable difference in erectile strength and ejaculatory control.
+These exercises are not for the faint of heart, but I promise, even doing five minutes a day one to two times per week will make a noticeable difference in erectile strength and ejaculatory control in less time than you think.
 Try it out and see what results you experience.